Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 1. Compress Images in PowerPoint

-If you have lots of images in your presentations, you can save a lot of space by compressing them.
+If you have lots of images in your presentation, you can save a lot of space by compressing them.
 This is a fast and easy way to reduce your PowerPoint file size.

 The HD (96 ppi) compressed file is 17x smaller than the original presentations.
 Just make sure when you compress your images that you pay attention to the quality of the images.
 The more you compress an image in PowerPoint, the more image quality you will lose.